Chotom/guardrails-dss-ml-2024/README.md

 1. Introduction (Brief overview and problem definition).
 2. Safety issues in generated content.
 3. Guardrail: introduction and definition.
-4. Demo usage and overview for the selected Guardrails tools.
+4. Guardrails: Usage and overview.
 5. Conclusions and Recommendations.

 ## Project structure